kakyoism/kkappkit/doc/analysis.md

 - So an updated workflow
   - edit .kkmdl.json to define the data model, i.e., CLI args
   - generate ids for each data entry
-  - edit bind.kkview.json to define the layout, grouping, theme of data-binding widgets, and control panels, for each data-enetry ID
+  - edit bind.kkview.json to define the layout, grouping, theme of data-binding widgets, and control panels, for each data-entry ID
   - edit ctrl.kkview.json to define the layout, theme of control panels, for each ID
   - edit layout.kkview.json to layout the widget groups if we have 2+ .kkview.json files
   - generate ids for each control on the panel
   - edit .kkcomm.json to define the control protocol, including events (triggers), sender, requests, responses, and protocol tech
   - edit .kkdist.json to define how to package and ship the app
+- If we pair up MVC, because model keys are both readable and unique (first-level keys), they are natural app-scope uuids; there is no need to generate uuid in the human-editable configuration; we could still generate IDs in the imp if needed

 ## Do we have better options for the config file naming?
 - Current naming: <app_specific>.kak<config_type>.json